JSTOR-Labs/plant-humanities/docs/sunflower.md

 [^ref13]: Heiser, “The Domesticated Sunflower in Mexico?,” page #.

-[^ref14]: John Peacock, _The Look of Van Dyck: The Self-Portrait with a Sunflower and the Vision of the painter_ (Ashgate, X), HathiTrust, accessed November 17, 2020, https://hdl.handle.net/2027/mdp.39015067696743.
+[^ref14]: John Peacock interprets the sunflower shown in the painting as an example of a _Flos Solis minor plant_ based upon the scale of the bloom relative to the artist.
+John Peacock, _The Look of Van Dyck: The Self-Portrait with a Sunflower and the Vision of the Painter_ (Ashgate, X), 116, HathiTrust, accessed November 17, 2020, https://hdl.handle.net/2027/mdp.39015067696743.

 [^ref15]: Jean-Michel Othoniel, “_Helianthus annuus_ Sunflower,” in _The Secret Language of Flowers: Notes on the Hidden Meanings of Flowers in Art_ (Boston, MA: Actes Sud/Isabella Stewart Gardner Museum, 2015), 66.